AayushGrg333/Url-shortener/README.md

 # Url-shortener
-A url shortening website backend using node.js , express js and mongoDB
+A url shortening Service backend using node.js , express js and mongoDB